js-soft/codemagic-tools/README.md

 It will execute both possible command:

-- teams-develop (in failed/successful state)
+- teams-develop (in failed/successful state/without artifacts)
-- teams-production (in failed/successful state)
+- teams-production (in failed/successful state/without artifacts)

-&rarr; This will result in 4 messages being sent to the specified teams channel
+&rarr; This will result in 4(2 failed/2 successful) messages being sent to the specified teams channel as well as 2 exceptions exceptions.

 ### Calling the test script